OfficeDev/teams-toolkit/packages/fx-core/templates/core/README.md

 Before run this app locally, make sure you have prepared the following prerequisites:
 * An [M365 account for development](https://docs.microsoft.com/microsoftteams/platform/toolkit/accounts).

-* Ensure your own static webpages meet all the [prerequisites](https://aka.ms/teamsfx-existing-tab#prerequisites).
-* Launch your own static webpages with local endpoint, and update the field in local config file (`.fx/configs/config.local.json`) accordingly.
+Also, make sure your own static webpages meets the [prerequisites](https://aka.ms/teamsfx-existing-tab#prerequisites) and launched locally.

 Then, you can quickly start local preview via the environment tree view in Teams Toolkit, refer [Preview your Teams app](https://aka.ms/teamsfx-existing-tab#preview-your-teams-app) for more information.